pommobile/com_ibm_jil_project/README.md

 ## Warnings

-- No SSO between each frontend
+- There is no SSO between frontends
+- Tokens expire after 4 hours
 - Look & feel is basic
 - Dates have to be typed in YYYY-MM-DD format
 - Inputs are not validated on the frontends